 Metaverse – A digital world frequented by thousands of users at once.
 Blockchain-integrated metaverses, like Decentraland, allow people to own the land, buildings and items within these worlds, and sell or trade them.
-Added recently to our Blockchain Glossary.

 Mining – The process of creating a new block and submitting it to the blockchain.
 In order to verify a block a miner must use a computer to solve a cryptographic problem.
 Miners collect transaction fees and are rewarded for their services.

 NFT (Non-Fungible Tokens) – A token that is a unique digital asset and has no equal token.
 This is in contrast to cryptocurrencies like ether that are fungible in nature.

 Node – A node is a type of participant in the blockchain network that stores data and contributes to the consensus process to ensure that all new transactions and blocks are valid.

 Nonce (Number Only Used Once) – A random number that is generated to create an encrypted block that connects to a blockchain.
 It is the first number a blockchain miner looks for when mining cryptocurrency.

 Off-Chain – A storage mechanism where transaction data is stored outside the blockchain in a nonpublic location, and are more "private" and faster than on-chain alternatives.

 Ommer (Uncle) – A block which has been completely mined but has not yet been added to the Blockchain.

 On-Chain – A transaction that is recorded on a blockchain.